bioimagesuiteweb/bisweb-manual/docs/imageeditor.md

 * The ability to edit the object maps using the `Paint Tool`.
 * Provision of selected set of modules for modifying object maps.
 These include `Create Objectmap`, `Morphology Operations`, `Regularize Objectmap`, and `Mask Image`.
 * The integration of the volume-of-interest (VOI) analysis tool that uses the current objectmap to analyze the underlying image.
 VOI analysis will work with both a timeseries and a static image.
+* The ability to manually identify and localize landmarks with respect to the image data using the `Landmark Editor`.

 #### Creating an Objectmap